Is a Correction Looming Ahead for bluebird bio Inc. (BLUE)

 Analysts’ Opinion of BLUE

-Many brokerage firms have already submitted their reports for BLUE stocks, with Wells Fargo repeating the rating for BLUE by listing it as a “Equal Weight.”
-The predicted price for BLUE in the upcoming period, according to Wells Fargo is $16 based on the research report published on November 08th of the previous year 2021.
+Many brokerage firms have already submitted their reports for BLUE stocks, with Barclays repeating the rating for BLUE by listing it as a “Underweight.”
+The predicted price for BLUE in the upcoming period, according to Barclays is $4 based on the research report published on March 07th of the current year 2022.

-Wedbush, on the other hand, stated in their research note that they expect to see BLUE reach a price target of $11, previously predicting the price at $22.
-The rating they have provided for BLUE stocks is “Neutral” according to the report published on November 08th, 2021.
+Wells Fargo, on the other hand, stated in their research note that they expect to see BLUE reach a price target of $16, previously predicting the price at $25.
+The rating they have provided for BLUE stocks is “Equal Weight” according to the report published on November 08th, 2021.

-RBC Capital Mkts gave a rating of “Sector Perform” to BLUE, setting the target price at $14 in the report published on November 08th of the previous year.
+Wedbush gave a rating of “Neutral” to BLUE, setting the target price at $11 in the report published on November 08th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BLUE starting from Whitten Jessica, who sale 279 shares at the price of $9.64 back on Jan 11.
-After this action, Whitten Jessica now owns 49,413 shares of bluebird bio Inc., valued at $2,690 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BLUE starting from Leschly Nick, who sale 5,068 shares at the price of $9.64 back on Jan 11.
+After this action, Leschly Nick now owns 281,330 shares of bluebird bio Inc., valued at $48,869 using the latest closing price.

-Obenshain Andrew, the President and CEO of bluebird bio Inc., sale 4,683 shares at $9.64 during a trade that took place back on Jan 11, which means that Obenshain Andrew is holding 246,696 shares at $45,156 based on the most recent closing price.
+Cole Jason, the Chief Operating and of bluebird bio Inc., sale 3,387 shares at $9.64 during a trade that took place back on Jan 11, which means that Cole Jason is holding 186,188 shares at $32,659 based on the most recent closing price.

 Stock Fundamentals for BLUE